Pre-requisites click here

 Inclusion of respondents

 Data management involves preparing the data for analysis.
 The first step is deciding which surveys to include.
 Normally, all completed surveys are included but should surveys that have completed say 50% of the scenes also be included?
 Figure 23 shows the number of scenes completed by participants in the survey of the Lake District.
 Out of 540 respondents, 314 had completed all 145 scenes.
 Fifty-one respondents rated fewer than 50 scenes.
 Due to their use of old browsers such as Internet Explorer, 30 respondents failed to proceed through the survey.
 In this survey, only those who rated no scenes were omitted which left 506 respondents.

 The respondent means are examined to identify strategic bias, which occurs where the respondent seeks to use the survey for their own objectives, such as promotion of the region by giving high scores.
 As it is the respondents who decide strategic bias, the respondent means rather than the scene means are analyzed.
-Figure 24 shows the distribution of respondent means for the Lake District survey and indicates a few near 10 but none near 1, the lowest score.
-In some projects, there have been several respondents who average either 10 or 1.
+Figure 24 shows the distribution of respondent means for the Lake District survey and indicates a few near 10 but a couple near 1, the lowest score.
+In some surveys, there have been several respondents who average either 10 or 1.
 In the Lake District project, there were four respondents whose means were between 9 and 10, i.e. they must have rated most scenes either 9 or 10, thus not showing much discrimination of judgement.
 These surveys were all rejected.
-No respondents averaged near 1.

 Following the selection of respondents, the confidence interval can be calculated (www.surveysystem.com/sscalc.htm).